- Communicate with your child’s instructor or coach. We encourage communication

 way.
 We always post and send home notices of any gym closings and schedule changes.

-The class fee balance should be paid prior to the first day of class.
-Payments may be
+The class fee is due in full on the day of registration.
+Payments may be made at the

 Any student with a pre-existing open wound must have the wound appropriately bandaged prior